fmassicano/dailyverses/README.md

 # dailyverses
-Send bibles verses everyday to group of WhatsApp
+Send bibles verses everyday to a WhatsApp group